RyN21/test_readme/README.md

   - enter `http://localhost:3000//api/v1/size_vehicle` as the request url
   - next select "Body" underneath the requested url
   - Select raw and then on make sure `JSON` is selected in the dropdown options
-  - the body should be written in this format:
+  - The body should be written in this format:
-  -

       ```{"items": [
         {
           "length": 5.9,